Winding Up Petition: A 2026 Guide For Directors & SMEs

 How to issue a winding-up petition?

-If you are a creditor considering a petition for the winding up of a company, it is essential to follow the correct steps.
-The process is highly technical, and even a minor procedural error can delay or invalidate the application.
+If you are considering a winding-up petition, you need to follow each step precisely.
+The process is highly technical — even a minor procedural error can delay or invalidate your application.

-- Confirm eligibility: The company must owe at least £750 and be demonstrably unable to pay its debts.
-This is usually established through an unpaid statutory demand or county court judgment.
-You can serve a statutory demand to support your petition.
+- Confirm eligibility: The company must owe at least £750 and be unable to pay its debts.
+This is typically established through an unpaid statutory demand or county court judgment.

-- Prepare the petition: The petition must include full details of the debt, evidence of how it arose, and confirmation that all procedural rules have been met.
+- Prepare the petition: The petition must include full details of the debt, evidence of how it arose, and confirmation that all procedural requirements have been met.

-- File the petition at court: The creditor submits the petition to the High Court (or relevant District Registry) and pays the applicable fees.
+- File at court: The creditor submits the petition to the High Court (or relevant District Registry) and pays the applicable court fees.

-- Serve the petition: The petition must be formally served on the company’s registered office, following the strict rules of service under the Insolvency (England and Wales) Rules 2016.
+- Serve the petition: The petition must be formally served on the company’s registered office in strict accordance with the Insolvency (England and Wales) Rules 2016.

-- Advertise the petition: If the debt remains unpaid after seven days, the petition is advertised in The Gazette.
+- Advertise in the Gazette: If the debt remains unpaid after seven days, the petition is advertised in The Gazette.
 This notifies other creditors who may wish to support or oppose it.

-- Attend the court hearing: The court will review the evidence and decide whether to make a company winding-up order.
+- Attend the court hearing: The court will review the evidence and decide whether to issue a company winding-up order.

-Because the process is technical and time-sensitive, creditors should seek early guidance from insolvency solicitors.
-Professional advice ensures the petition is correctly drafted, properly served, and procedurally sound.
+Because the process is time-sensitive, creditors should seek early advice from insolvency solicitors to make sure the petition is correctly drafted, properly served, and procedurally sound.

 - Service of petition (Day 0): The petition is formally served on the company’s registered office.

-- Seven-day waiting period: The company has seven days to pay the debt, dispute the claim, or take alternative steps.
+- Waiting period (Days 1 -7): The company has seven days to pay the debt, dispute the claim, or take alternative steps.

-- Court hearing (8–10 weeks): The hearing is usually held around eight to ten weeks after the petition is served.
+- Court hearing (Weeks 8–10): The hearing typically takes place around eight to ten weeks after the petition is served.

-- Liquidation phase: If the court grants the compulsory winding up order, the company enters compulsory liquidation.
-The Official Receiver or appointed liquidator will then begin to sell assets and distribute funds to creditors, a process that often takes a year or more.
+- Post-hearing (Liquidation): If the court grants a winding-up order, the company enters compulsory liquidation.
+The Official Receiver or appointed liquidator will sell assets and distribute funds to creditors — a process that often takes a year or more.

 How to stop a winding-up petition?

-- Paying the debt in full: The simplest way to stop proceedings, and best done before the petition is advertised.
+- Paying the debt in full: The most straightforward way to stop proceedings, and best done before the petition is advertised in the Gazette.

-- Negotiating a payment plan: Creditors may accept staged payments or agree to a CVA if they believe the business is viable.
+- Negotiating a payment plan: Creditors may accept staged payments or agree to a CVA if they believe the business is viable and trading can continue.

-- Applying to court for an adjournment: This can buy time to explore administration or refinancing.
+- Apply for an adjournment: An adjournment can buy time to explore administration or refinancing while the petition remains on hold.

-- Disputing the debt: If the amount is incorrect or the debt is disputed, you can apply to have the petition dismissed.
+- Dispute the debt: If the debt is incorrect or genuinely disputed, you can apply to have the petition dismissed before a winding-up order is made.

-- Seeking an injunction: In the event of a dispute or procedural error, the court may prevent the petition from being advertised.
+- Seek an injunction: If there is a legitimate dispute or procedural error, the court can prevent the petition from being advertised — protecting the company’s reputation in the short term.

 HMRC winding up petitions

-HMRC winding-up petitions account for the majority of all petitions in England and Wales.
-HMRC often takes this step where tax debts remain unpaid after repeated requests and enforcement attempts.
+HMRC is responsible for the majority of winding-up petitions issued in England and Wales.
+When tax debts remain unpaid after repeated requests and enforcement attempts, HMRC can — and does — move quickly.

-If your business receives a winding-up petition from HMRC, it is critical to act immediately.
-There may still be scope to negotiate a Time to Pay arrangement or reach a settlement before the hearing.
+If your business receives a winding-up petition from HMRC, act immediately.
+There may still be time to negotiate a Time to Pay arrangement or reach a settlement before the court hearing — but that window can close fast.

 Winding up orders and the liquidation process

-- Trading stops: The company must cease all business operations.
+- Trading stops: The company must cease all business operations without delay.

-- Control passes to the Official Receiver: The Official Receiver (or later, a licensed insolvency practitioner) takes over as liquidator and assumes responsibility for the company’s affairs.
+- Control passes to the Official Receiver: The Official Receiver takes over as liquidator and assumes full responsibility for the company’s affairs.
+A licensed insolvency practitioner may be appointed at a later stage.

-- Employees are usually dismissed: Staff contracts are typically terminated by the Official Receiver or later liquidator (who will provide information about any claims, including through the Redundancy Payments Service).
+- Employees are dismissed: Staff contracts are typically terminated, with employees able to make claims — including through the Redundancy Payments Service.

-- Assets are realised: The liquidator will identify, collect, and sell company assets to repay creditors in accordance with insolvency law.
+- Assets are realised: The liquidator identifies, collects, and sells company assets to repay creditors in line with insolvency law

-- A company may appeal the decision if it believes the order was made in error.
-An appeal must be lodged quickly, usually within five business days of the order
+- Appeal the order: If the order was made in error, the company can appeal the decision.
+Appeals must be lodged quickly — typically within five business days of the order being granted.

-- The company, its directors, or other interested parties can apply to have the order rescinded if new evidence comes to light that would have changed the court’s decision
+- Apply to rescind the order: The company, its directors, or other interested parties can apply to have the order rescinded if new evidence comes to light that would have changed the court’s original decision.

-- In some cases, the court can temporarily stay (pause) the liquidation, for example, if there is a realistic prospect of settlement or a restructuring proposal in progress.
+- Apply for a stay of liquidation: In some cases, the court can temporarily pause the liquidation — for example, where there is a realistic prospect of settlement or a restructuring proposal already in progress.

 - Court fee: £343